 In general, these fish have very streamlined, torpedo-shaped bodies.
 They get their threadfin or featherfin common name from their very thin and elongated second dorsal fins as well as their ornate pelvic and anal fins.
 These fins have an extremely delicate appearance, looking like streamers that follow the flow of the fish.
 These fins are longer and more colorful in male threadfin rainbows, but females can have impressive ones too.

 Color can vary significantly from fish to fish.
-Most times, the body is green or silver with yellow undertones; darker lateral stripes may sometimes be present.
+Most times, the body is green or silver with yellow undertones; darker lateral stripes will be present.
 An even greater variation comes in their elongated fins, especially in the males.
 These are known to come in blues, pinks, yellows, oranges, reds, and natural tones.

 How Big Do They Get?

 Threadfin rainbows are small fish, growing between 2 to 3 inches at mature size.
-Males are typically larger, more colorful, and with longer fins.
+Males are larger, more colorful, and with longer fins.

 How Long Do They Live?